A Relic of The Cold War

 The base was listed on the U.S. Department of the Interior's National Register of Historic Places on July 27, 2004 as an historic district.
 The area includes 22 buildings and structures associated with events that have made a significant contribution to American history.
 Some of the extant structures include three missile barns, a missile assembly building, a guard dog kennel, barracks and a number of other features.

-This base was part of a larger missile defense system built in South Florida in response to the Cuban Missile Crisis.
+This base was part of a larger air defense area built in South Florida in response to the Cuban Missile Crisis.
 There were four Nike Hercules missile sites; B Battery in north Key Largo (now Key Largo Hammocks State Park), C Battery in Miramar, D Battery that is now the U.S. Department of Homeland Security's Krome Detention Center, and A Battery located in Everglades National Park.